gsilvamartin/zero-mq-examples/README.md

 Each communication pattern is implemented in a separate project within this solution.
 See below for the available projects:

-- `zeromq-netmq-examples.PubSub`: Example implementation of the PUB-SUB pattern.
+- `ZeroMQ.PubSub`: Example implementation of the PUB-SUB pattern.
-- `zeromq-netmq-examples.ReqRep`: Example implementation of the REQ-REP pattern.
+- `ZeroMQ.ReqRep`: Example implementation of the REQ-REP pattern.
-- `zeromq-netmq-examples.PushPull`: Example implementation of the PUSH-PULL pattern.
+- `ZeroMQ.PushPull`: Example implementation of the PUSH-PULL pattern.

 ## How to Run the Examples